-But the good place to start is to set up a comprehensive filter search.
+A good place to start is to set up a comprehensive filter.
 You can come up with a list of filters most relevant to your audience and in such a way help daters narrow their options.

 As for the matching, you can also generate ‘people you might like’ lists based on personality test answers.

-Other filters may include height, religion, relationships, children, ethnicity, education, smoking and drinking habits, body type
+- Other filters may include height, religion, relationships, children, ethnicity, education, smoking and drinking habits, body type, or income

-Another 'must have’ feature for most online dating websites and apps is instant messaging.
+Another 'must-have’ feature for most online dating websites and apps is easy communication..

 4. Monetization Mechanics

-Have you already thought of a monetization model for your website?
+When starting a dating site, you should think of a monetization model.
 Here are some ideas to consider:

-Paying to get on top of search results
+- Pay to appear at the top of search results

 Security is one of the biggest challenges of online dating.
 This is what David Kremin meant by ‘bad sides to everything’ in the opening quote to this article.
-That’s why you should definitely think of ways to secure your users against all kinds of fraud.
-Here are some of the basic safety features you can adopt:
+That’s why you should consider how to secure your users against fraud and theft.
+Here are some of the basic safety features you could adopt:

 6. Admin Features